rkosova/decisiontree_python/README.md

 #### Saving Trees to JSON Files

-Trees can also be saved by passing the output of the `toDict` Tree method to the `toJSON` Tree method:
+Trees can also be saved by calling the `toJSON` method:

 ```Python
 dt.toJSON()